GST Registration for Society - Process, Fees, and Documents

 According to Indian GST rules, a society has to register for GST if its annual revenue is above ₹20 lakh (or ₹10 lakh in special categories of states).
 It also has to register if it renders services such as training, consultancy, event management, or grants tied to given deliverables.
 Even if the revenue falls below the threshold, a society may register voluntarily to collect advantages such as input tax credit, legal compliance, and enhanced responsibility.

 After the society is registered, it is allotted a GSTIN (Goods and Services Tax Identification Number), which it will use for all tax work.
-GST registration also facilitates societies to operate in multiple states, deal with the government or business houses, and maintain transparent accounts.
+GST Registration also facilitates societies to operate in multiple states, deal with the government or business houses, and maintain transparent accounts.
 In short, GST registration keeps societies legally on the go and facilitates their smooth functioning.

 Online GST Registration Sample